ekatwood/meme_hunter/README.md

 Make the query every hour

-Switch Ethereum to Arbitrum

 Add token page, displaying metadata, charts, and a swap widget

-Swap widget implemented with Jupiter API for Solana and 1inch API for Arbitrum
+Swap widget implemented with Jupiter API for Solana and 1inch API for Ethereum